How to Develop a Successful Digital Coupon Marketing Strategy – The Ultimate Guide

 Doing a test run with smaller segments can help you determine which strategies are the most effective.
 This can also help to keep you from offering a discount that is too big and cuts into your profits.

-In the beginning, you could run small campaigns with diversified parameters, such as discount value and type, and duration.
+In the beginning, you could run small campaigns with diversified parameters, such as discount value, type, and duration.
 You must be patient and aware that it will take some time and numerous experiments to figure out what works best for your business.

 How to prevent coupon fraud and abuse?